docker/labs/windows/windows-containers/Setup.md

 ## Windows Server 2016 on Azure

-It's very easy to setup a fully configured Microsoft Azure VM with Docker Engine running, and base images pre-loaded:
+Microsoft Azure has a pre-baked VM image with Docker engine and base images pre-loaded.
+To get started (requires Azure account):

- 1. Create a [Windows Server 2016 Datacenter - with Containers VM](https://azure.microsoft.com/en-us/marketplace/partners/microsoft/windowsserver2016datacenterwithcontainers/).
+ 1. Create a [Windows Server 2016 Datacenter - with Containers](https://azure.microsoft.com/en-us/marketplace/partners/microsoft/windowsserver2016datacenterwithcontainers/) VM.
 This VM image has Docker pre-installed and the Windows base layers pre-loaded.
  2. Select "Classic" deployment model and hit "Create"
  3. Input setup parameters
     - Default settings are good
     - Creating a new resource group is fine
     - `DS2_V2` instance type has good performance for development and testing
  4. Check the Summary and hit "OK".
 Setup will take a couple of minutes
  5. Once the VM is running, select "Connect" to open a remote desktop connection.
-If using macOS, get the free [Remote Desktop app in the Mac App Store](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12).
+If using macOS, get the free [Remote Desktop app in the Mac App Store](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12)
  6. Login with the username and password configured during setup
  7. Start PowerShell
  8. `Start-Service docker`